 Using scissors I cut the pool noodle into sections.

 Then very carefully I carved the faces using a box cutter style knife.
-Pool noodles are extremely hard to carve, and all the carving should be done by an adult only, but I think we still ended up with some cute “pumpkin carvings”.
+Pool noodles are extremely hard to carve, and all the carving should be done by an adult or older kids under adult supervision, but I think we still ended up with some cute “pumpkin carvings”.
 For the stalk we used a rolled up piece of green card stock.

 We decided to try making squishy circuits to light the pumpkins.